AlexsLemonade/OpenPBTA-analysis/figures/README.md

 ## Running the figure generation script

-Steps to refreshing all publication-ready figures.
+Steps to refresh all publication-ready figures.
 All steps assume your current directory is the top of this repository.

 #### 1. Obtain the current dataset.